Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 ### Cutouts of SPHEREx Spectral Image MEFs

-SPHEREx Spectral Image MEFs are available on premises at IPAC and on the cloud.

-If you have identified the access URL for an on-premises Spectral Image, you can request a cutout of this MEF by appending a query string containing the center and size parameters.
+If you have identified the access URL for an on-premises Spectral Image MEF using SIA2 as described above, you can request a cutout of this MEF by appending a query string containing the center and size parameters.
 The parameters are described in more detail here:

 `https://irsa.ipac.caltech.edu/ibe/cutouts.html`

 **Example:**

 `curl -o cutout.fits "https://irsa.ipac.caltech.edu/ibe/data/spherex/qr/level2/2025W19_2B/l2b-v11-2025-163/3/level2_2025W19_2B_0073_2D3_spx_l2b-v11-2025-163.fits?center=156.09328159,-41.64466331&size=0.1"`

+This cutout service is also invoked by the SPHEREx Data Collection Explorer Spectral Image Search when users select the cutout option upon download.

+This cutout service can also be invoked via Python, as illustrated in the Python Tutorial notebook titled [Download a collection of SPHEREx Spectral Image cutouts as a multi-extension FITS file](https://caltech-ipac.github.io/irsa-tutorials/spherex-cutouts/).
+Information on how to work with the PSF extension in these cutouts is documented in the [Data Products section](https://caltech-ipac.github.io/spherex-archive-documentation/spherex-data-products#cutouts-of-spectral-image-mefs) of this User Guide and demonstrated in the Python Tutorial notebook titled [Understanding and Extracting the PSF Extension in a SPHEREx Cutout](https://caltech-ipac.github.io/irsa-tutorials/spherex-psf/).

 ## Python packages: PyVO & Astroquery